3DBAG/3dbag-docs/docs/en/schema/attributes.md

 ## `b3_puntdichtheid_ahn4`

 Density of the AHN4 point cloud on BAG polygon.
 Only points classified as building or ground are considered.

+*Data type*: nominal number

-Unit: points per square metre.
+*Unit*: points per square metre

+## `b3_puntdichtheid_ahn5`

+Density of the AHN5 point cloud on BAG polygon.
+Only points classified as building or ground are considered.

 *Data type*: nominal number